Consumer Proposal Guide

 Consumer proposals and your credit

-The proposal itself and the R7 and I7 notations will drop off your credit report after three years or six years after the date you filed, whichever comes first.
+The proposal itself and the R7 and I7 notations will drop off your credit report either three years after completing payments or six years after the date you filed, whichever comes first.

-Keep in mind that while these notations will hurt your credit score, they look better to creditors than having unpaid bad debts and charge-offs.
+Keep in mind that while these notations will hurt your credit score, they look better to creditors than having unpaid bad debts, charge-offs, or Bankruptcy.
 The penalties also drop off your report faster than those for bankruptcy or private debt settlement if you complete the proposal successfully.

 Consumer proposal pros and cons